rsilletti/TXP-active/readme.txt

-Currently state of the ras_author_credits plugin.
+Current state of the ras_author_credits plugin.
-Current to 4.5.7
+Testing on 4.7-dev